 JB: I love layering different textures and colors in a space.
-The texture is an amazing way to stimulate touch—from a plush towel to pebble-stoned flooring; each medium has a unique effect on your senses and comes in all shapes and forms.
-Incorporating natural materials in a space is another way to delight the senses—whether in the form of a wood backsplash in a herringbone pattern in a kitchen, a textured copper sink, or a live edge counter top, I want each room to have a showpiece that is also classic so that it can be appreciated and enjoyed for years to come.
+The texture is an amazing way to stimulate touch—from a plush towel to pebble-stoned flooring.
+Each medium has a unique effect on your senses and comes in all shapes and forms.
+Incorporating natural materials in a space is another way to delight the senses.
+Whether in the form of a wood backsplash in a herringbone pattern in a kitchen, a textured copper sink, or a live edge counter top, I want each room to have a showpiece that is also classic so that it can be appreciated and enjoyed for years to come.
 One of my favorite projects is a condo renovation we recently completed.
-We were able to create a cohesive design throughout but also give each room a different feel by incorporating a mix of textures and colors.
+We were able to create a cohesive design throughout.
+While also giving each room a different feel by incorporating a mix of textures and colors.

 NT: You used that design style—the layering of texture—in another recent project that really caught our eye, your “Textured Powder Room.”
 What are the textural components you incorporated there?

 JB: We were able to execute the layering beautifully in this particular powder room.
 From the seagrass wallpaper with delicate threads of gold to the industrial looking faucets and hammered copper sink with a brushed nickel finish set against the ribbon glass countertop, the room has visual dimension and interest, while offering a perfect balance between feminine and masculine elements.
-Each of the materials used was carefully selected to ensure a cohesive look throughout while also considering functionality and style.
+We carefully selected each of the materials used to ensure a cohesive look throughout while also considering functionality and style.

 Nature Trails offers amazing selection and high-quality products.
 We have a shared passion for innovative design and sustainable materials.